$0.00

 Golden Age is an all-star cast of improvisers, Each night, they welcome one special guest to share art and insights.
 Their experiences inspired their work, now they inspire hilarious conversation and comedy.

-May 25 at 7:30 pm: Cynthia Gunadi with TBD and Golden Age Comedy
+May 25 at 7:30 pm: Cynthia Gunadi & Faith Holsaert with Beni Kroll and Golden Age Comedy

 Cynthia Gunadi is the 2023-2024 Beebe Fellow in Creative Writing at Warren Wilson College.
 Her short fiction has appeared in Hayden’s Ferry Review, The Greensboro Review, and Salt Hill Journal, among other places.
 She is grateful to have received support from Kundiman, Vermont Studio Center, and The Massachusetts Cultural Council.
 She holds an MFA from The MFA Program for Writers at Warren Wilson College, as well as an M.Arch from the Harvard Graduate School of Design.
 In a recent past life she practiced and taught architectural design at University of Miami.